minin43/TTT-Custom-Roles/CONVARS.md

-ttt_turncoat_enabled                           0       // Whether or not the turncoat should spawn ttt_infected_enabled                           0       // Whether or not the infected should spawn ttt_vindicator_enabled                         0       // Whether or not the vindicator should spawn ttt_paladin_enabled                            0       // Whether or not the paladin should spawn ttt_tracker_enabled                            0       // Whether or not the tracker should spawn ttt_medium_enabled                             0       // Whether or not the medium should spawn
+ttt_turncoat_enabled                           0       // Whether or not the turncoat should spawn ttt_infected_enabled                           0       // Whether or not the infected should spawn ttt_vindicator_enabled                         0       // Whether or not the vindicator should spawn ttt_scout_enabled                              0       // Whether or not the scout should spawn ttt_paladin_enabled                            0       // Whether or not the paladin should spawn ttt_tracker_enabled                            0       // Whether or not the tracker should spawn ttt_medium_enabled                             0       // Whether or not the medium should spawn